 Middlesex Centre puts out calls for applications for CIP funding each year.
 We publicize that applications are being accepted in a number of ways, including social media and our e-newsletter.
 Once the call for applications is made, the process for applying is as follows:

-- Read over the Middlesex Centre CIP document, which outlines the process from application to project completion.
+1. Read over the Middlesex Centre CIP document, which outlines the process from application to project completion.

-- Meet with the municipal staff prior to submitting a grant application through the CIP.
+2. Meet with the municipal staff prior to submitting a grant application through the CIP.
 Middlesex Centre's Director of Community Services is the primary contact and will coordinate the initial consultation meeting between proponents and municipal staff.

-- After discussing your project with municipal staff, complete the grant application form (attached below).
+3. After discussing your project with municipal staff, complete the grant application form (attached below).
 You will need to provide details about the project work planned, estimated costs and timelines.

-- Review your grant application against the evaluation criteria (attached below) to ensure you've captured all the required elements.
+4. Review your grant application against the evaluation criteria (attached below) to ensure you've captured all the required elements.

-CIP - 2023 Grant Program
+2024 CIP Grant Program

-The application window for 2023 CIP funding will open February 1, 2023.
-Applications will be accepted until March 31, 2023.
+The application window for 2024 CIP funding will open February 1, 2024.
+Applications will be accepted until March 31, 2024.

 The application process is outlined above.
 Please be sure to contact Scott Mairs, Middlesex Centre's Director of Community Services, to arrange for an initial consultation meeting before you apply.

-CIP - Recipients
+CIP - Past Recipients

 2023 Grants: At their meeting on May 17, 2023, Council approved CIP funding totaling $14,187 for three local businesses (report).
 The grants are supporting improvements to façades and signage and energy efficiency, with a total project value of $28,374.